 Rowley Drysdale is an artist working primarily in ceramics, sculpture and mixed media assemblages.
-His practice spans three decades of interest in ceramics, especially wood fired work utilising glaze on functional, traditional form, and the development of unique high fired glazes.
+His practice spans four decades of interest in ceramics, especially wood fired work utilising glaze on functional, traditional form, and the development of unique high fired glazes.

 During the last 15 years he has also created a vast body of mixed media wall work concentrating on alternate use of material including raw canvas, earth, fired clay, found objects, dye and other medium.

 Drysdale is a published author and has edited and contributed to industry journals both in Australia and internationally.
 He is a qualified journalist, published poet and short story writer.
 He has worked and exhibited widely in countries including Japan, Korea, China, Malaysia, Singapore and New Zealand and is a vocal advocate for handmade objects, craftsmanship and innovation.